City: Urban planning

-Urban planning, the application of forethought to city design, involves optimizing land use, transportation, utilities, and other basic systems, in order to achieve certain objectives.
-Urban planners and scholars have proposed overlapping theories as ideals for how plans should be formed.
+Urban planning, the application of forethought to city design, involves optimizing land use, transportation, utilities, and other basic systems in order to achieve certain objectives.
+Urban planners and scholars have proposed overlapping theories as ideals of how plans should be formed.
 Planning tools, beyond the original design of the city itself, include public capital investment in infrastructure and land-use controls such as zoning.
 The continuous process of comprehensive planning involves identifying general objectives as well as collecting data to evaluate progress and inform future decisions.

-Government is legally the final authority on planning but in practice the process involves both public and private elements.
-The legal principle of eminent domain is used by government to divest citizens of their property in cases where its use is required for a project.
+Government is legally the final authority on planning but in practice, the process involves both public and private elements.
+The legal principle of eminent domain is used by the government to divest citizens of their property in cases where its use is required for a project.
 Planning often involves tradeoffs—decisions in which some stand to gain and some to lose—and thus is closely connected to the prevailing political situation.

-The history of urban planning dates to some of the earliest known cities, especially in the Indus Valley and Mesoamerican civilizations, which built their cities on grids and apparently zoned different areas for different purposes.
+The history of urban planning dates back to some of the earliest known cities, especially in the Indus Valley and Mesoamerican civilizations, which built their cities on grids and apparently zoned different areas for different purposes.
 The effects of planning, ubiquitous in today's world, can be seen most clearly in the layout of planned communities, fully designed prior to construction, often with consideration for interlocking physical, economic, and cultural systems.

 Society

 Social structure

 Urban society is typically stratified.
-Spatially, cities are formally or informally segregated along ethnic, economic and racial lines.
+Spatially, cities are formally or informally segregated along ethnic, economic, and racial lines.
 People living relatively close together may live, work, and play in separate areas, and associate with different people, forming ethnic or lifestyle enclaves or, in areas of concentrated poverty, ghettoes.
-While in the US and elsewhere poverty became associated with the inner city, in France it has become associated with the banlieues, areas of urban development which surround the city proper.
+While in the US and elsewhere poverty became associated with the inner city, in France it has become associated with the banlieues, areas of urban development that surround the city proper.
 Meanwhile, across Europe and North America, the racially white majority is empirically the most segregated group.
 Suburbs in the West, and, increasingly, gated communities and other forms of "privatopia" around the world, allow local elites to self-segregate into secure and exclusive neighborhoods.

 Landless urban workers, contrasted with peasants and known as the proletariat, form a growing stratum of society in the age of urbanization.
 In Marxist doctrine, the proletariat will inevitably revolt against the bourgeoisie as their ranks swell with disenfranchised and disaffected people lacking all stake in the status quo.
-The global urban proletariat of today, however, generally lacks the status as factory workers which in the nineteenth century provided access to the means of production.
+The global urban proletariat of today, however, generally lacks the status of factory workers which in the nineteenth century provided access to the means of production.